 Providing our patients and families with the best possible care is a top priority.
-If you have any concerns about the care you received, please speak with your nurse or call 727-586-4432 and ask for one of the Patient Advocates in our Quality Department.
+If you have any concerns about the care you received, please speak with your nurse or call (727) 467-7423 and ask for one of the Patient Advocates in our Quality Department.
 They will be most willing to assist you.

-If you are still not satisfied that your concerns have been addressed, you may contact The Joint Commission or the Florida Agency for Healthcare Regulation (AHCA) who oversees the quality of care for Hospice providers.
+If you are still not satisfied that your concerns have been addressed, you may contact Florida Agency for Healthcare Regulation (AHCA), or The Joint Commission, as both agencies oversee the quality of care administered by licensed healthcare agencies.